“Certainly, in this land I do not find the barbarous

 the Low Countries where they arrived about 1643.
 Examples of the art to arrive

-in the Low Countries included Holbein’s Dr
+in the Low Countries included Holbein’s

-Chambers (Vienna) and studio versions of Titian’s Three Ages of Man.
+Three Ages of Man.
 The impact of these two artists in Antwerp must

 have been considerable where connoisseurship was enthusiastically pursued.